National Institute of Historic and Artistic Heritage

 The National Historic and Artistic Heritage Institute (Instituto do Patrimônio Histórico e Artístico Nacional, IPHAN) is a heritage register of the federal government of Brazil.
 It is responsible for the preservation of buildings, monuments, structures, objects and sites, as well as the register and safeguard of intangible cultural heritage deemed of historic or cultural importance to the country.

 IPHAN maintains 1,047 sites, which include historic buildings, city centers, and landscapes.
 It additionally lists a growing number of intangible cultural heritage entities.

 The presidency of the institute was held by only two individuals over its first forty years.
 Rodrigo Melo Franco led SPHAN/IPHAN from 1937 until his retirement in 1967; his successor was the architect Renato Soeiro, who led the institute from 1967 to 1979.

 History

 Inspetoria de Monumentos Nacionais

-The federal agency dedicated to the preservation of historic sites Brazil was created in 1933 under the name Inspetoria de Monumentos Nacionais (IMN).
+The federal agency dedicated to the preservation of historic sites in Brazil was created in 1933 under the name Inspetoria de Monumentos Nacionais (IMN).
 It was established as a unit linked to the National Historical Museum (NHM).
 IMN was established by Federal Decree No. 24,735 of July 14, 1934.
 Its main purpose was to prevent the export of historic objects from Brazil to the international antiquities trade and the demolition of buildings and monuments as part of the rapid urban reforms in Brazil during the early 20th century.